 Even though German people are punctual, and you have a set time for your appointment, you still might have to wait for a little while before your name is called.
 Again, it can be quite busy at these offices.

 The interview itself will not take longer than 30 minutes.
 The officer will go through your documents and if you’re missing anything, they’ll ask you to schedule another appointment.
 If you have everything you need, the officer will send you home to wait for processing.
 Please be aware that you will need to give fingerprints during the appointment.
-Usually, this will take between around 4 weeks, To receive the final work & residence permit in card form.
+Usually, it will take around 4 weeks to receive the final work & residence permit in card form.

 If you are accepted and granted the work & residence permit, you’re allowed to stay in Germany as long as your permit is valid for.